astronomer/docs/learn/connections.md

 ---
-title: "Manage connections in Apache Airflow"
+title: "Manage connections in Apache Airflow®"
 sidebar_label: "Connections"
 id: connections
-description: "Learn how to set up, manage, and maintain different types of connections in Apache Airflow.
+description: "Learn how to set up, manage, and maintain different types of connections in Apache Airflow®.
 Use example connection configurations as the basis for your own connections."
 ---

 import CodeBlock from '@theme/CodeBlock';
 import snowflake_to_slack_dag from '!!raw-loader!../code-samples/dags/connections/snowflake_to_slack_dag.py';

-Connections in Airflow are sets of configurations used to connect with other tools in the data ecosystem.
+Connections in Apache Airflow® are sets of configurations used to connect with other tools in the data ecosystem.
 Because most hooks and operators rely on connections to send and retrieve data from external systems, understanding how to create and configure them is essential for running Airflow in a production environment.

 In this guide you'll: